-This function is used to blind transfer calls to a specified destination that requires either a FAC, CMC, or both.
-The Calling Search Space and Original Called Party used by Cisco Unified TSP for this function are as follows:
+This function blind transfers calls to a specified destination that requires either a FAC, CMC, or both.
+The Calling Search Space and Original Called Party that Cisco Unified TSP uses for this function follow:

-- Calling Search Space (CSS) Uses CSS of the TransferringParty (the party that is transferring the call). - Original Called Party set to the TransferringParty (the party that is transferring the call).
+- Calling Search Space (CSS) Uses CSS of the TransferringParty (the party that is transferring the call). - Original Called Party Set to the TransferringParty (the party that is transferring the call).